 Value for money is a key part of the CPC framework, ensuring that budgets, which can be already stretched, are able to accommodate services and products.
 Consolidated billing and simple ordering procedures allow for more efficient management of costs.

-Both the LPP and HTE are frameworks that are specifically for the NHS.
-These frameworks are based upon memberships, founded and funded by NHS organisations.
+The LPP framework is specifically for the NHS.
+This frameworks is based upon memberships, founded and funded by NHS organisations.
 This purchasing power enables NHS trusts to ensure that they can order high quality, compliant services.

 When supplying Ricoh product specifically, the framework is a simple and compliant route to market for multifunction printers, their parts and consumables and through which Ricoh Managed Print Services, scanning and external print services can be provided.